SEO for Startups: How to Get Your Website Ranking (and Growing) Fast

 - Refresh old content: Add up-to-date information, new links, or more engaging media like images or videos.

-- Improve your technical SEO: Ensure your site’s loading speed, mobile-friendliness, and security are in top shape.
+- Refresh your technical SEO: Make sure your site’s loading speed, mobile-friendliness, and security are in top shape.

 - Analyze backlinks: See which of your pages are attracting the most links and focus on building more high-quality links to underperforming content.

 Getting started with SEO can feel like a big leap, especially when you’re managing so much else as a startup.
 The good news is, you don’t need to break a sweat to make meaningful progress.
-While you focus on your SEO strategy, let Salesforce take charge of your sales, marketing, commerce, and customer service.
+While you focus on your SEO strategy, let Salesforce for small business take charge of your sales, marketing, customer service, and online store functions.